 Known as the largest predominantly African American Christian denomination, the National Baptist Convention USA represents 7.5 million people in 33,000 churches across the country, the Bahamas and Germany.
 The week-long meeting in Oklahoma City was expected to draw thousands of attendees.

 The Baptist General Convention of Oklahoma (BGCO) served as one of the host organizations of the conference.
-Hance Dilbeck, BGCO executive director-treasurer, spoke during the opening service of the conference.
+Hance Dilbeck, BGCO executive director-treasurer, spoke during the opening service of the conference.“It is my distinct and deep felt honor to rise and bring you greetings this evening,” Dilbeck said.
+“Grace and peace to you my dear brothers and sisters from God our Father and Jesus Christ our Lord.”

 Along with offering personal greetings to many of the convention leaders, Dilbeck reflected on a sermon preached in 1949 by E.W.
 Perry when the Southern Baptist Convention (SBC) met in Oklahoma City.
 Dilbeck said Perry was the first black man to preach to the SBC.